Worteks/ldapcon2019-llng-workshop/README.md

 Prerequisites:
 * Virtualization system (like VirtualBox)
-* Possibility to edit hosts file or a local DNS system
-* Internet access
+* Internet access from your Virtual Machine (for packages installation)
 * Mobile phone with TOTP application (for example FreeOTP)

 ## Virtual image and first checks

 Download the virtual image [from this repository](pts2019.ova) and import it.

-After starting the image, you should be able to log in on console with:
+After starting the image, you should be able to log in on graphcal inteface with:
-:bust_in_silhouette: `root`
-:key: `password`

-To log with SSH, use:
 :bust_in_silhouette: `worteks`
 :key: `password`

-And then:
+And then open a console (`CTRL+F2` `konsole`)
 ```
 su -
 ```

-Check which IP address was associated to your virtual machine.
-We will use the variable `VM_IP` in this documentation, you need to replace it by the IP of your own virtual machine.
+The root password is :key: `password`

+:information_source: For practical reasons we will use a browser on local machine to access applications.
+If you can access your Virtual Machine from your host, you will also be able to use your own browser.
+In this case, edit your `/etc/hosts` file to map URLs to the IP of your Virtual Machine.

+:exclamation: All commands in this documentation must be run as `root` in the console.

 ### LDAP server